MikeBishop/http2-certs/draft-bishop-httpbis-extended-settings.md

 # IANA Considerations {#iana}

-This draft establishes one new registry and add three entries across two existing registries.
+This draft establishes one new registry and adds three entries across two existing registries.

 A registry for Extended Settings identifiers is created in